bezokurepo/models/Armenian/README.md

 ## Requirements
 1) Install Python (one-time)

-For Windows users, you can visit the Windows Store or the python beginners link above https://apps.microsoft.com/detail/9nq7512cxl7t?ocid=webpdpshare
+For Windows, you can visit the Windows Store or the python beginners link above https://apps.microsoft.com/detail/9nq7512cxl7t?ocid=webpdpshare

-For Ubuntu copy this instruction into the Terminal application
+For Ubuntu, copy this instruction into the Terminal application
 ```bash
 $ sudo apt-get update
 $ sudo apt-get install python3.6
 ```
-For MACOS contact support for updates on package.
+Android support is upcoming.
+MAC OS is not supported at this time.

 2) Start bezoku installation
 Open Terminal